 by Theresa Marie Abec, FLT Columnist

-Theresa Marie Abec is a Board Certified Clinical Counselor and welcomes new patients looking for assistance with mental, physical and emotional life goals.
-She provides treatment and diagnosis for adults with mental health issues specializing in: substance use disorders, stress and anxiety, self-esteem issues, depression, grief and loss and overall health and wellness challenges.
-To schedule an appointment with Theresa call Serenity Health & Wellness Center at 419-891-2181.
+Theresa Marie Abec is a Board Certified Clinical Counselor and welcomes new patients looking for assistance with adults with mental health issues, specializing in sex addiction recovery therapy.
+She is currently under direct clinical supervision with Dr. Doug Weiss through the American Association for Sex Addiction Therapy (AASAT).
+To schedule an appointment with Theresa, call Serenity Health & Wellness Center at 419-891-2181.